RIMikeC/aws204network-terraform/.github/pull_request_template.md

 #### move into peak trading.

 Any critical changes that fall within this change freeze will need to be reviewed by the RI Tech Service Delivery Team.
 Got a question?
-Please contact Phil Leonard, Service Delivery Manager.
+Please contact Phil Leonard (Service Delivery Manager), or Mike Charles